Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-Our first application of Theorem~\ref{thm:kinematic} concerns a generalization of the compressed sensing problem.
+Our first application of Theorem~\ref{thm:kinematic} concerns a generalization of the compressed sensing problem that has been studied in~\cite{CRPW:12}.
 A \term{linear inverse problem} asks us to infer an unknown vector $\vct{x}_0 \in \R^d$ from an observed vector $\vct{z}_0 \in \R^m$ of the form

 where $\mtx{A} \in \R^{m \times d}$ is a matrix that describes a linear data acquisition process.
 When the matrix is fat $(m < d)$, the inverse problem is underdetermined.
-As a consequence, we cannot hope to identify $\vct{x}_0$ unless we exploit some prior information about its structure.
+In this situation, we cannot hope to identify $\vct{x}_0$ unless we take advantage of prior information about its structure.